katieraby/northcoders-news-API/README.md

 Make sure your application and your database is hosted using Heroku

+See the hosting.md file in this repo for more guidance

 ### Step 4 - README

 Write a README for your project.
 Check out this [guide](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) for what sort of things should be included.